vyxyl/runelite-item-share/README.md

 # Runelite Item Share Plugin

-This plugin gives players the ability to share their Equipment, Inventory, Bank, and GIM Storage within their invite-only group of players
+This plugin gives players the ability to share items in their `Equipment`, `Inventory`, `Bank`, and `GIM Storage` within their invite-only group of players

 ## Using the Plugin